-1. At the end of six or more years of permanent, full-time service:

-a.
-One semester sabbatical at full salary, or

-b.
-Two semesters sabbatical at one-half salary.
+Schedule 1.
+At the end of six or more years of full-time service since the faculty member’s appointment to a tenured or tenure-track faculty position or since the faculty member’s last sabbatical, a faculty member is eligible for (a) a one semester sabbatical at full salary, or (b) two semester sabbatical at one-half salary.

-2. At the end of eight or more years of permanent, full-time service:

-Two semesters sabbatical at two-thirds salary.
+Schedule 2.
+At the end of eight or more years of full-time service since the faculty member’s appointment to a tenured or tenure-track faculty position or since the faculty member’s last sabbatical, a faculty member is eligible for (a) two semester sabbatical at two-thirds salary, or (b) one semester sabbatical at full salary.
+Sabbatical leaves for two semesters must be taken consecutively, either fall and spring semesters of the same academic year or spring semester of one academic year and fall semester of the subsequent academic year.

 Faculty members who are asked by UAH to defer applying for a sabbatical or to delay taking an already approved sabbatical will not be penalized in terms of their eligibility for a subsequent sabbatical.
 For example, faculty members, who, because of these reasons, take a schedule 1 sabbatical in their eighth year (rather than their seventh) will be eligible for their next sabbatical after 13 years of permanent, full-time service.
 Academic and budgetary heads who request such deferrals or delays are asked to do so in writing and to send copies of the request to both the faculty member and the provost.

 9.12.2 Application and Approval